bskordo/dvmn_bot/README.md

 Step 3.
 Launch bot

-Example creating a new virtual environments and launch on Linux , Python 3.5:
+Example of creating a new virtual environments and launch on Linux , Python 3.5:

 ```
 virtualenv "name_of_virtualenv"